kafkas/petstore-swift-client/README.md

 ## Design Principles

+### Principle 1

-**Principle**: _Treat whether an API parameter is in the body, query or path as an implementation detail._
+_Treat whether an API parameter is in the body, query or path as an implementation detail._

-**Corollary 1**: SDK interface doesn't reference terms like "query parameters" or "request body"
+**Corollary 1.1**: SDK interface doesn't reference terms like "query parameters" or "request body"

-**Corollary 2**: We need to devise a parameter naming strategy that handles conflicts, edge cases like same names for path and query params
+**Corollary 1.2**: We need to devise a parameter naming strategy that handles conflicts, edge cases like same names for path and query params

+### Principle 2

+_SDK interface should look good by default with minimal configuration._

+**Corollary 2.1**: Sensible defaults should be chosen for all generator configuration options to produce clean, idiomatic Swift code

+**Corollary 2.2**: Common use cases should work well without requiring custom configuration

+### Principle 3

+_SDK should gracefully handle server responses that don't match the OpenAPI spec._

+**Corollary 3.1**: Decoding should not fail when server returns unexpected values; instead use fallback values or mark fields as unavailable.

+**Corollary 3.2**: Runtime errors may still occur when application code accesses fields that weren't properly decoded, but this is preferable to immediate decode failures

 ## Planned Generator Config

-- **`clientName`** (string):
+- **`clientName`** (string, default: inferred from the spec):
   The name of the main client struct/class that serves as the entry point to the SDK and contains all resource clients (e.g., `PetClient`, `StoreClient`, `UserClient`).

 - **`useAsyncAwait`** (_boolean_, default: `true`)
   Whether to use async/await in the generated SDK.
 Requires Swift 5.5+.
 When disabled, falls back to completion handler-based APIs.
 Can skip for v1.

+- **`skipResponseValidation`** (_boolean_, default: `true`)
+  Effectively disables decoding errors.
+Needs investigation.

 - **`protocolConformanceForStructs`** (_object_)
   Controls which protocols generated structs should conform to: